nadiageras-au/rsschool-cv/cv.md

 ### Software Developer (Delphi 7 + MySQL)

-**Centre of Fishery Monitoring and Communications, Federal Government, Russia | 2006 – 2015**
+#### Centre of Fishery Monitoring and Communications, Federal Government, Russia | 2006 – 2015
-Key Responsibilities:

 - Preparation of technical requirements and specifications for software development projects
 - Maintenance and development of software applications built in Delphi environment;